adedejimayowa27-gif/gggggg/docs/API.md

 ## Authentication

-Stateless JWT bearer tokens.
+Two tokens, both returned together (Step 12, Batch 12.3):

-1. `POST /auth/signup` or `POST /auth/login` → returns `{ "access_token": "...", "user": {...} }`.
+1. `POST /auth/signup` or `POST /auth/login` → returns
+   `{ "access_token": "...", "refresh_token": "...", "user": {...} }`.
-2. Send it back on every subsequent request: `Authorization: Bearer <access_token>`.
+2. Send `access_token` back on every subsequent request:
-3. `POST /auth/logout` exists for a consistent API shape (and to leave room for future server-side revocation) but logout is currently a client-side action -- just discard the token.

-There is no refresh-token flow yet: a token is valid until it expires (see `ACCESS_TOKEN_EXPIRE_MINUTES` in `.env.example`), at which point the client re-authenticates via `/auth/login`.
+   `Authorization: Bearer <access_token>`.
+It's a short-lived, stateless JWT (`ACCESS_TOKEN_EXPIRE_MINUTES` in `.env.example`, 15 min by default) -- no database lookup needed to verify it.
+3. Before it expires, exchange it for a new pair with `POST /auth/refresh { "refresh_token": "..." }`.
+This rotates the refresh token -- the old one is revoked and the response contains a new one -- so store whichever refresh token you last received, never reuse an old one.
+(The frontend's `AuthContext` does this automatically shortly before each access token expires; see its module comment.)
+4. `POST /auth/logout { "refresh_token": "..." }` revokes that session
+   for real.
+The body is optional for backward compatibility, but without it nothing is revoked server-side.

+Unlike `access_token`, `refresh_token` is opaque and stateful (checked against `app.models.refresh_token.RefreshToken`, hashed at rest), which is what makes revocation possible: on logout, and on `POST /auth/reset-password` (which revokes every refresh token for that account, so a compromised session can't outlive the password that was reset because of it).
+Reusing an already-rotated refresh token is treated as theft and revokes its entire session, not just that one token -- see `app/models/refresh_token.py` and the `/auth/refresh` route's docstring for the full mechanism.

 ## The business/branch model (read this before calling anything else)